Blog Post

 What is a brand ambassador?

-A brand ambassador (or brand advocate) is a person who represents and promotes a company in a positive way.
-They’re used by businesses to build trust with an audience of potential customers, ultimately to bring consumers closer to their products.
+A brand ambassador, or company ambassador, is a person who represents and promotes a company in a positive way.
+They’re used by businesses to attract and ultimately build trust with an audience of potential customers.
+Their ultimate goal is to bring consumers closer to a company’s products or services.

 Who are brand ambassadors?

 There are two types of brand ambassadors: the first are famous or influential people who are paid to promote a brand.
-In broadcast terms we would also call them third party spokespeople – the people who we put in front of the microphone and cameras for television and radio interviews.
+In broadcast terms we would also call them third party spokespeople.
+By this we mean they are the people who we put in front of the microphone and cameras for television and radio interviews.

 The second type are fans of the product who choose to promote it freely.
 You might even call them “die hard” fans, they love the product so much they actively plug it without receiving any payment.
 That said brands may think to reward these brand ambassadors with freebies or online engagement.